Viktorminator/postinstallem/README.md

 Postinstallem
 =============

-Ubuntu 14.10 &amp; etc post install scripts
+Ubuntu 14.10 for Web-developers post install scripts

 Most of commands was taken from HowTo http://howtoubuntu.org/things-to-do-after-installing-ubuntu-14-04-trusty-tahr